Rocksus/p5js-othello-heuristics-ai/README.md

-"#p5js Othello / Reversi AI"
+# p5js Othello / Reversi AI

+A minimax approach towards the game Othello / Reversi.
+Base game was developed using p5js.